English - Academic Writing C2

 |available module versions|

-SZ0427 is a semester module in English language at Bachelor’s level and Master’s level which is offered irregularly.
+SZ0427 is a semester module in English language at Bachelor’s level and Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.